equinor/eit-robotic-avatar-two/web-client/README.md

 # Robotic Avatar Web Client

-The web clients main task is letting users manamge robots that is part of Robotic Avatar.
-And also host the ui for any screens needed by robotic avatar.
-VR Headsets and monetoring displays.
+The web clients main task is letting users manage robots that is part of Robotic Avatar.
+It should host the ui for any screens required for the robotic avatar, including support for VR Headsets and monitoring displays.

 ### Features:
 * See the status of robots.
 (Not Implemented)